 - An official score report indicating satisfactory performance on TOEFL, when appropriate.

-- Associate Professor Pat Arneson, Ph.D., Ohio University
+- Professor Pat Arneson, Ph.D., Ohio University

 - Professor Ronald C. Arnett, Ph.D., Ohio University